scvalex/Super-Max/README.md

 spellslinger
 ------------

 An in-development game featuring wizards, spells, and monsters.
-This is the focus of current efforts.

 old_2012
 --------